AvePoint/cloud-api/docs/docs/services-and-features/enpower/flows/cloudflows.md

 ## Request

-This section provides details on the HTTP method and endpoint used to retrieve general information of your Power Apps.
+This section provides details on the HTTP method and endpoint used to retrieve general information of your cloud flows.

 | Method | Endpoint | Description |
 |--- | --- | --- |